 After that, place your filter into the bottom chamber and screw the upper chamber to the bottom securely.

-Step 5: Add on stove top on low heat
+Step 5: Place on the stove top using low heat

-Step 6: Once coffee starts to brew, turn heat down to lowest setting
+Step 6: Once coffee starts to brew, turn heat down to the lowest setting

 Once you hear the coffee start to emerge from the filter funnel, turn down the heat and leave it to complete percolating.